Have questions? We have answers!

 You can find your assigned advisors listed in your Student Center.
 If you have no assigned advisor, you can contact our office by calling 765-455-9405 or by email.
 Individual advisor contact information can also be found on the find my advisor page.

-Drop in advising is designed for quick questions and urgent issues.
-Drop-ins are 15 minutes or less, and students are assisted in the order they arrive.
+Drop in advising and same day virtual advising visits are designed for quick questions and urgent issues.
+These mini-appointments are 15 minutes or less, and students are assisted in the order they arrive.
 If you have a number of questions or need more time to work on a plan with your advisor, you may be encouraged to schedule a follow up appointment.

 Scheduling an advising appointment is important for discussions that require more time, like changing your major, determining your graduation date, or crafting a success plan for improving your academic standing.
 All new students should meet with their advisor one on one before they begin their first semester.